Read our guidance on how to set up a meeting with your elected representatives and how to have an impact.

+Elected representatives carry out surgeries, which are sessions for constituents to discuss issues with them.
 The best way to find out your representative’s surgery arrangements is to contact their office.
-They will be able to give you more information and tell you how to set up a meeting.
+They'll be able to give you more information and tell you how to set up a meeting.
 There may also be information on your elected representative’s website.
-Tell them that you would like to discuss the issues facing women with ovarian cancer because of the pandemic and some of the things they could do to help.
+Tell them that you would like to discuss ovarian cancer and would like their help.

-You may be asked to choose how you want the meeting to be conducted, for example over Zoom, Skype, another online platform or by phone.
+Some representatives carry out surgeries in person, others virtually or over the phone.
+If they're carrying out surgeries virtually, you may be asked to choose how you want the meeting to be conducted.
+This could be over Zoom, Skype, another online platform.
 If you need help setting up a video call, let us know: firstname.lastname@example.org.

 Preparation is important.
 Write down the key points you want to speak about in the meeting and any key actions for your representative to take forward.
 You don’t have to be an expert, but it’s good to have a grasp of some of the issues before the meeting.

-- Over 7,000 women are diagnosed with ovarian cancer each year in the UK.
-Even before the pandemic, too few women were being diagnosed at an early stage (I or II) when chance of survival is greatest.
-Find stats to mention that apply to your country [PDF].
+Over 7,000 women are diagnosed with ovarian cancer each year in the UK.
+Too few women are being diagnosed at an early stage (I or II) when chance of survival is greatest.
+Find stats to mention that apply to your country.

 Key actions for your representatives

-- Ask their permission to take a screenshot/photo during the meeting.
+Ask their permission to take a screenshot/photo during the meeting.
 When you’ve got a picture, you can then post it on social media and tag your elected representative.
-Please also share it with us: email@example.com.

 You may find it helpful to run through what you want to say in the meeting with a family member or friend.
 This could help you identify other things to mention and refine how to phrase certain points.